periscopic/EaselFL/README.md

 and indexes in both JS and Flash. -- In current implementation, if large numbers of objects will be created, object reuse (pooling) is suggested.

+---- Miscellaneous ----
+-Clone methods are not implemented

+-DomElement is not yet implemented

+-createjs namespace is currently set equal to window in utils/ContextConfig.js This is so that it the builds of EaselFL will function without the namespace until a stable build of EaselJS that uses the namespace is released.